 We are committed to performing our critical role, delivering safe and reliable energy to our customers in the communities we serve.
 We have robust plans to ensure continued electric and natural gas service for our customers and do not foresee any issues meeting our customers’ energy needs.

-Importantly, BGE is suspending service disconnections and waiving new late payment charges at least until May 1 and will be working with customers on a case-by-case basis to establish payment arrangements and identify energy assistance options.
+BGE is suspending service disconnections and waiving new late payment charges through July 1, 2020, and will be working with customers on a case-by-case basis to establish payment arrangements and identify energy assistance options.

 At this time, BGE will continue to respond to requests to start or stop service which, in many cases, can be done remotely, without accessing customer homes and businesses.
 In cases where accessing a building is necessary, our field employees are being advised to take appropriate action, such as wearing masks and/or gloves to perform their jobs safely.

 Customers may continue to conduct regular business with BGE 24/7 using BGE.com or the Mobile App.